ratjatjimalatji/JPQL_Car_and-_rip_Database_Systems_UP/README.md

 <img width="605" height="448" alt="Add vehicle search" src="https://github.com/user-attachments/assets/83afceb6-9965-4b47-a31f-a94aa8af9965" />

-### Update vehicle: ### Modify existing details of a car, such as its top speed or model.
+### Update vehicle: ###
+Modify the details of an existing car> Enter the car's registration number and the car's details are populated in the respective text fields, ready for easy updating.

-### Delete vehicle: ### Permanently remove a car's record from the system using its registration number.
+### Delete vehicle: ###
+Permanently remove a car's record from the system using its registration number.

-### Calculate average top speed: ### Get the average top speed of all vehicles currently in the system.
+### Calculate average top speed: ###
+Get the average top speed of all vehicles currently in the system.

-### Exception handling: ### Receive clear GUI messages for any errors or failed operations.
+### Exception handling: ###
+Receive descriptive GUI messages for any errors, success or failed operations.

 ## Trip Management ##

 ### Delete vehicle with trips:
-Remove a vehicle and all of its corresponding trip logs simultaneously.
+Remove a vehicle and all of it's corresponding trip logs simultaneously.
 <img width="606" height="450" alt="Add Vehicle 2" src="https://github.com/user-attachments/assets/ea8f9f87-2085-4046-a8e1-dc58ccee6798" />

 ### Log a new trip: ###